TeRyZh/Website/_pages/cv.md

 ------
 * Ph.D. in Intelligent Transportation System, Rutgers University, 2022 May
 * Master in Computer and Information Technology, University of Pennsylvania
-* Master in Transportation Engineering, Texas A & M University, College Station
+* Master in Civil Engineering, Texas A&M University, College Station
 * Bachelor of Science, Beijing Institute of Technology, Beijing

 Work experience